gregtour/duck-lang/README.md

 ## Language Features

 The duck programming language supports first-class functions, integer and floating-point arithmetic, string manipulation, dynamically-sized arrays, dictionary types, and basic object oriented programming.
 The syntax is strongly reminiscent of BASIC, Lua, or Python.
-While identation is not strictly specified, the language requires specific whitespace in required newlines at the end of certain statements.
+While indentation is not strictly specified, the language requires specific whitespace in required newlines at the end of certain statements.
 Duck is currently only implemented in the form of a slow, interpreted frontend, making it useful as a portable scripting language.
 This frontend has been developed entirely in C.

 The syntax of loops is somewhat different than other forms of BASIC.
 For example, a while loop has the following syntax:
 ```